-It’s very common for your knees to hurt after running, but often the problem can be fixed if you strengthen the right muscles (be prepared for squats!).
+It’s very common for your knees to hurt after running, but you can often fix the problem if you strengthen the right muscles.
 Get an assessment from a physical therapist who works with runners.
+(Be prepared for squats.)

 After a sports injury

 Tearing a ligament — the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), or medial collateral ligament (MCL) — can lead to severe pain, and you might need surgery.
 A tear in the cartilage on the top of the bone — the meniscus — also often requires surgery.

 You can get arthritis after an injury, or you might develop either rheumatoid arthritis or osteoarthritis.
 Rheumatoid arthritis, an autoimmune problem, accounts for only 10 percent to 15 percent of all cases.